Mikheil-A/angular2-msda/README.md

 # angular-msda
 >MSDA Custom Components Library.
-Our aim is to build reusable UI components for future use.
+Our aim is to extend the functionality of Angular Material and build reusable UI components for future use.

 * See [Demo](https://mikheil-a.github.io/angular2-msda)
 * [NPM](https://www.npmjs.com/package/angular-msda)